 Based on its research, NIOSH modified the petitioner-requested class to define a single class of employees for which NIOSH can estimate radiation doses with sufficient accuracy.
-The NIOSH-proposed class includes: all AWE employees who were monitored, or should have been monitored, for radiological exposures while performing Atomic Energy Commission work in Building 23 at Chapman Valve Manufacturing Company in Indian Orchard, Massachusetts, from January 1, 1948, through December 31, 1949, and from January 1, 1991, through December 31, 1993.
+The NIOSH-proposed class includes: All AWE employees who were monitored, or should have been monitored, for radiological exposures while performing Atomic Energy Commission work at the Chapman Valve Manufacturing Company (i.e., Building 23 and the Dean Street facility) in Indian Orchard, Massachusetts, from January 1, 1948 through December 31, 1949, and from January 1, 1991 through December 31, 1993.

 For the purposes of this evaluation, the period from January 1, 1948, through April 30, 1949 is evaluated as the operational period; the periods from May 1, 1949, through December 31, 1949, and from January 1, 1991, through December 31, 1993, are evaluated as residual radioactivity periods.
 The latter time period of the petitioner-requested class was reduced from 1991 through 1995 to 1991 through 1993 in order to expedite the evaluation of this SEC Petition.
 The period 1994 through 1995 period will be evaluated as a Remediation Period.
 The remediation work was performed by Bechtel National, Inc. (BNI).
-Based on preliminary investigations of the remediation period, BNI had a fully-implemented radiation protection program in place during the remediation work.
+Based on preliminary investigations of the remediation period, BNI had a fullyimplemented radiation protection program in place during the remediation work.
 The development of a dose reconstruction method for this period in the Chapman Valve Technical Basis Document has been reserved pending further research.
 NIOSH is continuing to evaluate the 1994-1995 remediation period, and available data, for Chapman Valve and will address this period in an addendum to this Evaluation Report.